darksmo/jquery-weekscheduler-widget/README.md

 ------ | -------- | -----------
 show | None | show the widget
 hide | None | hide the widget
-SeelgetSelectedDates | None | get the current selection of the user represented as an array of Date objects getSelection | None | get the current selection of the user in the form of an object setDates | Array[Date] | set the current selection via an array of Dates setDatesWithState | Array[Date] | set the current selection via an array of `{ date: Date object, state: "indeterminate" or "checked" }`
+setSingleDaySelect | boolean | change the aspect of the widget allowing selection of single and multiple items getSelectedDates | None | get the current selection of the user represented as an array of Date objects getSelection | None | get the current selection of the user in the form of an object setDates | Array[Date] | set the current selection via an array of Dates setDatesWithState | Array[Date] | set the current selection via an array of `{ date: Date object, state: "indeterminate" or "checked" }`